haibane-tenshi/salvia/README.md

 > **Obligatory warning**
 >
-> This project is highly experimental.
+> This project is highly experimental and mostly is proof-of-concept.
 > Unless you absolutely need `async` consider using [`salsa`][github:salsa] crate instead.

 ## Primer